 The night market hours of operation are from 7:00 PM to 12:00 PM on Friday and Saturday.
 On Sunday’s the market closes at 11:00 PM.

-21. Wander the historical streets of Chinatown
+21. Explore the historical Vancouver Chinatown

-Chinatown attractions include the ornate Chinatown Millennium Gate on Pender Street and the Sun Yat-Sen Park, which is the free alternative to the popular Dr. Sun Yat-Sen Classical Chinese Garden (admission is $14 per adult in the summer).
+Vancouver Chinatown attractions include the ornate Chinatown Millennium Gate on Pender Street and the Sun Yat-Sen Park, which is the free alternative to the popular Dr. Sun Yat-Sen Classical Chinese Garden (admission is $14 per adult in the summer).

 Here’s a map of Vancouver Chinatown.